 Read more: What Do You Do When You Have Zero Confidence?

 A lack of self-esteem can lead to depression.

-Depression is the most common mental illness in the United States, affecting more than 16 million Americans each year.
-It’s also the number one cause of disability worldwide.
+Depression is the most common mental problem in the United States, affecting more than 16 million Americans each year.
+It’s also the number-one cause of disability worldwide.

-When researchers looked at what causes depression.
-They found that low self-esteem tied with other factors like childhood abuse or parental neglect as well as social isolation and low-income levels.
+When researchers investigated the causes of depression, they found that low self-esteem was tied to other factors like childhood abuse or parental neglect, as well as social isolation and low-income levels.

 All three are linked directly with higher rates of suicide among groups who experience these problems disproportionately often: children living at poverty levels; those living in cities where there are high levels of crime; those who work poor jobs without benefits or job security.